 What does it mean to be “more suicidal”?
 To be more suicidal is to kill oneself more.
 The “more” means that, since there is only a fragile distinction between states (there is no identification of the enemy), one's state or self includes more and more of the others.
 But, if one's self includes others that threaten (so-called “terrorist cells,” for example), then, if one wants to immune oneself, then one must murder more and more of those others that are inside.
 Since the others are inside one's state or one's self, one is required to kill more and more of oneself.
 This context is very different from the rigid and external opposition, symbolized by the so-called “Iron Curtain,” that defined the Cold War.
 There and then, “we” had an identifiable enemy, with a name, which allowed the number of the enemies to be limited.
 But here and now, today, the number of “enemies” is potentially unlimited.
 Every other is wholly other (“tout autre est tout autre” [cf. The Politics of Friendship, p.
 232]) and thus every single other needs to be rejected by the immune system.
 This innumerable rejection resembles a genocide or what is worse an absolute threat.
 The absolute threat can no longer be contained when it comes neither from an already constituted state nor even from a potential state that might be treated as a rogue state (Rogues, p.
 105).
 What Derrida is saying here is that the worst is possible, here and now, more possible than ever.

 As I said, Derrida always uses the basic argumentation that we have laid out against the idea of the worst; today the tendency towards the worst is greater than ever.
 The purpose in the application – this purpose defines deconstruction—is to move us towards, not the worst violence, not the most violence, but the least violence (Writing and Difference, p.
 130).
 How does the application of the argumentation against the worst work?
-Along with globalization, the post-Cold War period sees, as Derrida says in “Faith and Knowledge,” a “return of the religious” (Religion, pp. 42-43).
+Along with globalization, the post-Cold War period sees, as Derrida says in “Faith and Knowledge,” a “return of the religious” (Religion, pp. 42-43; see also Caputo 1997, pp. 152-159).
 So, in “Faith and Knowledge,” Derrida lays out the etymology of the Latin word “religion” (he acknowledges that the etymology is problematic).
 The etymology implies that there are “two sources” of religion: “religio,” which implies a holding back or a being unscathed, safe and sound; and “re-legere,” which implies a linking up with another through faith (Religion, p.
 16).
 We can see in this etymology the inseparable dualities we examined above: singular event and machine-like repeatability; auto-affection as hetero-affection.
 Most importantly, Derrida is trying to understand the “link” that defines religion prior to the link between man as such and the divinity of God.
 What we can see in this attempt to conceive the link as it is prior to its determination in terms of man and God is an attempt to make the link be as open as possible.
 Derrida is attempting to “un-close,” as much as possible, the sphericity or englobing of thought thinking itself – in order to open the link as wide as possible, open it to every single other, to any other whatsoever.
 Throughout his career, Derrida is always interested in the status of animality since it determines the limit between man and others.
 As his final book demonstrates, L'animal que donc je suis, Derrida is attempting to open the link even to animals.
 Animals are other and, because “every other is wholly other” (tout autre est tout autre), the link must be open to them too.
 Here despite the immense influence they have had on his thought, Derrida breaks with both Heidegger and Levinas both of whom did not open the link this wide (see Points, p.
 279).
 Here, with the “door” or “border” open as wide as possible, we encounter Derrida's idea of “unconditional hospitality,” which means letting others in no matter what, without asking them for papers, without judging them, even when they are uninvited.
 All are to be treated not as enemies who must be expelled or exterminated, but as friends.
+Nevertheless, as Derrida constantly stresses, we cannot really identify the friend as such.
+Unconditional hospitality is dangerous.

 As we said at the beginning, “deconstruction” is the most famous of Derrida's terms.
 He seems to have appropriated the term from Heidegger's use of “destruction” in Being and Time.
 But we can get a general sense of what Derrida means with deconstruction by recalling Descartes's First Meditation.
 There Descartes says that for a long time he has been making mistakes.
 The criticism of his former beliefs both mistaken and valid aims towards uncovering a “firm and permanent foundation.”
 The image of a foundation implies that the collection of his former beliefs resembles a building.
 In the First Meditation then, Descartes is in effect taking down this old building, “de-constructing” it.
 We have also seen how much Derrida is indebted to traditional transcendental philosophy which really starts here with Descartes' search for a “firm and permanent foundation.”
 But with Derrida, we know now, the foundation is not a unified self but a divisible limit between myself and myself as an other (auto-affection as hetero-affection: “origin-heterogeneous”).